raymondfeng/raymondfeng.github.io/index.md

 Co-founded StrongLoop, leading product and technical strategy, resulting in its acquisition by IBM.
 Engaged with the developer community to drive adoption and contributed significantly to the Node.js ecosystem.

+Co-created the [LoopBack.io](https://loopback.io), an highly extensible Node.js and TypeScript framework for building APIs and microservices.
+It won [the 2019 API Award for the "Best in API Middleware" category](https://loopback.io/blog/loopback-2019-api-award-api-middleware) and now an at-large project under [OpenJS foundation](https://openjsf.org/projects).

 ### Shutterfly, Inc. - Staff Web Engineer, Platform Engineering (04/2010 - 02/2013)

 Led the development of Shutterfly's open web APIs and service externalization platforms.
 Innovated in service routing, dispatch, and performance optimization, enhancing platform scalability and developer integration.